Synchronization for KPZ

 Together with the previous results and the moment bound on \(\EE \| \YY \|^{ \overline{q}}\) we already recalled, this proves that:

 Hence the proof is complete.

 \end{proof}

-\begin{remark} As an alternative to our proof of a lower bound to \(h_{t} = \log{ \varphi_{t} (\omega) u_{0}}\), it seems also possible to use an optimal control representation of \(h\), see \cite[Theorem 7.13]{GubinelliPerkowski2017KPZ}.
-In both approaches, it is important to observe that we heavily rely on the pathwise solution theory for the KPZ equation. \end{remark}
+\begin{remark} As an alternative to our proof of a lower bound to \(h_{t} = \log{ \varphi_{t} (\omega) u_{0}}\), it seems possible to use an optimal control representation of \(h\), see \cite[Theorem 7.13]{GubinelliPerkowski2017KPZ}.
+Both approaches rely crucially on the pathwise solution theory for the KPZ equation. \end{remark}

 \begin{remark}